-Czerniewicz, L., Deacon, A., Glover, M., Walji, S. (2016).
+Czerniewicz, L., Deacon, A., Glover, M. & Walji, S. (2016).
 MOOC – making and Open Educational Practices.
-Journal of Computing in Higher Education, Special Issue on Open Education.
-Postprint at https://goo.gl/r84zsm , view Version of Record at http://rdcu.be/nzlw
+Journal of Computing in Higher Education, 29, 81-97.
+Retrieved from http://rdcu.be/nzlw

 Conference proceedings and papers

 Czerniewicz, L., Walji, S., Deacon, A. and Glover, M. (2015).
-MOOCs, openness and changing educator practices: an Activity Theory case study.
+MOOCs, openness and changing educator practices: An Activity Theory case study.
+Presented at the International Council for Open and Distance Education, 14-16 October 2017.
+Sun City, South Africa.
 Retrieved from http://www.slideshare.net/CILT_UCT/moocs-openness-and-changing-educator-practices-an-activity-theory-case-study?qid=0df84562-2dd6-4eed-b869-54916a263fa3&v=qf1&b=&from_search=2

 Czerniewicz, L., Deacon, A., Glover, M. and Walji, S. (2015).
 OERs in and as MOOCs: an annotated bibliography. [online].
-Available at: https://docs.google.com/document/d/1oP-PVT0o12hrzyzfJYR0nwjVZHT1QinzY5PibVuRPUo/edit?ts=56375142#heading=h.c11zft4k1mqo
+Retrieved from https://docs.google.com/document/d/1oP-PVT0o12hrzyzfJYR0nwjVZHT1QinzY5PibVuRPUo/edit?ts=56375142#heading=h.c11zft4k1mqo

-Glover, M., Czerniewicz, L., Walji, S. Deacon, A. Small, J. (2015, October).
+Glover, M., Czerniewicz, L., Walji, S. Deacon, A. Small, J. (2015).
 Approaches from the literature: Activity Theory, new tools and changing educators’ practices.
-Poster presented at the HELTASA Conference 2015, North-West University, South Africa.
+Poster presented at the HELTASA Conference 2015.
+North-West University, South Africa.
 Retrieved from http://roer4d.org/wp-content/uploads/2014/01/HELTASA-2015-poster-AO.pdf

 Glover, M. (2016).
 MOOCs and open practices: An activity theory view.
 Presentation for PGDip Educational Technologies class, guest lecture.
 University of Cape Town.

 Walji, S. (2015).
-“Impact of MOOCs as OER on educators’ Open Educational Practices” (presentation) at OER15 in Cardiff, Wales, 14-15 April 2015.
-Retrieved from: http://www.slideshare.net/ROER4D/oer-in-and-as-moocs-impact-on-educators-practices-in-africandeveloped-higher-education-courses
+Impact of MOOCs as OER on educators’ Open Educational Practices.
+Presentated at OER15, 14-15 April 2015.
+Cardiff, Wales.
+Retrieved from http://www.slideshare.net/ROER4D/oer-in-and-as-moocs-impact-on-educators-practices-in-africandeveloped-higher-education-courses

 Czerniewicz, C., Deacon, A., Walji, S. & Glover, M. (2017).
 Making MOOCs and changing open educational practices.
-Presented at Open Education Global Conference, 8-10 March 2017, Cape Town.
+Presented at Open Education Global Conference, 8-10 March 2017.
+Cape Town, South Africa.
 Retrieved from https://www.slideshare.net/oeconsortium/making-moocs-and-changing-open-educational-practices-73123400